Tristor/pandoc_resume/markdown/short_resume.md

 * Proposed and lead strategic initiatives around Kubernetes and Cloud
 * Directly contributed to more than $3M in new sales and customer expansions
 * Talked at conferences around the world on behalf of the company to evangelize our products and technical expertise.
-	- Co-Presented "How Container Networking Affects Database Performance" with Percona CTO at KubeCon NA 2019
-	- Was interviewed for the Data on Kubernetes podcast in 2020
-	- Other talks listed at the bottom of resume with slides linked

 **Eligible Inc.**
 Senior Technical Operations Engineer    Jan 2016 - Jan 2017